Rohit-Potnuru/Paste-Bin/README.md

 Get PasteBinData Service

 # PasteBinServiceCDK
+Repository Link to CDK Application: https://github.com/Rohit-Potnuru/PasteBinServiceCDK

+### Deployment procedure for a CDK application.
 To deploy changes using CDK, please follow the below steps.
 1. Create an AWS Profile in your local using AWS CLI.
    * `aws configure --profile <profile-name>`
 2. Verify AWS CLI Configuration